Skip to Content

 Gore's Landing

-Take a break at Gore's landing, a peaceful meeting point.
+Take a break at Gore's Landing, a peaceful meeting point.
 It also has a rich past.
 Paleo-Indian spear points were found here dating back 11,500 years.

 Susanna Moodie plaque on wooden fence in front of farm field